 Dunedin isn’t your first stop but rather your starting point on this epic road trip.
 Although a large city, many people consider Dunedin to be one of their favorite cities in New Zealand, and for me, it’s easy to see why.
 The city is very historical and is filled with Victorian-style buildings.
 In fact, the city of Dunedin has a distinct Scottish heritage (a lot of locals are of Scottish descent).
 The best example of this influence is at Larnach Castle, which is well worth a visit.

 Dunedin also has a large student population, and as a result, there are a lot of quirky restaurants and Cafes in the CBD.
 Check out The Good Earth Cafe and Morning Magpie for great food and coffee!
 If you’re a beer fan, then head to Emersons Brewery in the CBD.

-On top of that, Dunedin is surrounded by gorgeous landscapes.
+On top of that, Dunedin is surrounded by gorgeous landscapes and plenty of fun things to see and do.
 Take a trip to Tunnel Beach to see the gorgeous coastline and take a short hike.
 Or, take a drive/walk up Signal Hill for an epic view of the city.
 Another area worth visiting in Dunedin is St Clair Beach for some lunch or dinner at one of its seafront eateries and the chance to see sea lions on the beach itself.
 It’s also one of the most popular surf beaches in the area and popular with both beginner and intermediate surfers.

 Did you know – The steepest street in the world is right here in New Zealand.
 Baldwin Street, just outside Dunedin CBD, is a fun place to visit and take fun photos.